 Skip to content

 The Apple Safari browser for iPhone and iPad has a great tab management feature to help manage the different tabs and switch to private browsing mode.

-Using the multitab icon, we can easily open multiple new and private browsing tabs and switch between the normal and private modes.
+Browsing within the New Tab gets recorded on the phone as stored in history.
 Here are the steps to open a new normal tab or multiple tabs:

 1. Launch the Apple Safari app on iOS/iPadOS.